thosebeans/wento/README.md

 | Link | `["ln", "fileA", "fileB"` | Creates a symlink `fileB` that points to `fileA` |
 | Copy | `["cp", "fileA", "fileB"]`| Copy `fileA` to `fileB` |
 | Run | `["run", "fileA"]` | Execute `fileA` |

+**NOTE:** All primitives are executed from inside the package-directory

 ## cli
 | Command | Description |